 English Language Learners (ELLs) are those who, by reason of foreign birth or ancestry, speak or understand a language other than English and speak or understand little or no English, and require support in order to become proficient in English and are identified pursuant to Section 154.3 of Commissioner's Regulations.

-Instructional level for the student, as determined by the school district.
+Instructional level for the student as determined by the school district.
 Pre-Kindergarten counts include half- and full-day students.
 Students classified by districts as "pre-first" are included in first grade counts.
-Ungraded students are those assigned to a class that is not organized on the basis of grade grouping and has no standard grade designation.
-This includes both regular and special classes that have no grade designations.
-Such a class may contain students of different ages who are identified according to level of performance in one or more areas of instruction, rather than according to grade level or age level.
-The definition of 'Ungraded' does not include out-of-school youth, preschoolers, or children who are not yet school age.
+All general education students must be assigned to a grade.
+Students with disabilities may be determined by the Committee on Special Education (CSE) to be either graded or ungraded.
 Ungraded Elementary includes ungraded students who are age equivalent to students in Kindergarten through 6th grade.
 Ungraded Secondary includes ungraded students who are age equivalent to students in 7th through 12th grade.

 A student is a migrant child if the student is, or whose parent, guardian, or spouse is, a migratory agricultural worker, including a migratory dairy worker or a migratory fisher, and who, in the preceding 36 months, in order to obtain, or accompany such parent, guardian, or spouse, in order to obtain, temporary or seasonal employment in agricultural or fishing work has moved from one school district to another.